1. Keep your advisor and CPA updated.

 2. Maintain complete philanthropic records.

-Are you on track to contribute in a fashion that suits your charitable objectives for 2021?
+Are you on track to contribute in a fashion that suits your charitable objectives for 2022?
 Make sure to maintain a file containing the charitable acknowledgments you receive for your charitable gifts of $250 or more.
 The IRS can and does disallow charitable contributions of $250 or more that are not substantiated with a written acknowledgment from the recipient charity.
 Gifts of less than $250 must be substantiated with bank records or a receipt or letter from the charity.
 Other rules apply to noncash gifts.
-Read my other article “Happy Donating!” for more guidance.
+Read our other article “Happy Donating!” for more guidance.

 3. Enact and adhere to timely reminders.